All Episodes

 They said they're trying to.

-At the same time, Wilson's publicity efforts and his work for Senator Carey's presidential campaign have complicated his efforts to portray himself as a whistleblower and a husband angry about the treatment of his wife.
+At the same time, Wilson's publicity efforts and his work for Senator Kerry's presidential campaign have complicated his efforts to portray himself as a whistleblower and a husband angry about the treatment of his wife.

 Can't convince me a publicity whore regrets publicity.